Weekly Gem #123 Are we there yet?

-The first group through would have climbed up Mitchell Pass, gotten to what they maybe thought was the top, only to face impassable gulleys.
+The first group through would have climbed up Mitchell Pass, gotten to what they maybe thought was the top, only to face impassable gullies.
 They had to take a sharp right, slightly doubling back while climbing higher before another sharp left got them clear of the pass.
-This spot, therefore, force all the wagons (not to mention Pony Express riders!) into this one, well used path.
+This spot, therefore, forced all the wagons (not to mention Pony Express riders!) into this one, well used path.

 Pickpockets are blue, their faces are red.
 Foiled again!
 130°® satchels, here to protect your good stuff.